Table of Contents

 Halifax consists of crew members such as a captain, pilot, medic, company representative, and roughneck.
 Each crew member has a role to play while on the ship and off the ship.

 I started planning and writing season one of my Alien RPG homebrew campaign in early 2021.
 I tried several writing tools such as Scrivener and Manuskript.
 None of them worked for me.
 They either felt poorly executed, lightweight, or bloated.
 I eventually settled with Google Docs.
 With a table of contents, Google Docs worked perfectly for me.
 The Google Doc for season one is 49 pages long.

 The process of writing and prepping took me about two months to complete.
 I didn’t know at the time but I had enough content to run the entire first season without having to write more.
 I want to say the reason is because of my immaculate planning but the reason is probably pure luck.
 I’ll take it.

 I chose to use Roll20 as the virtual tabletop simulator simply because I have used Roll20 to play tabletop RPGs before, as a player.
 A couple of my friends use Roll 20 to run tabletop campaigns and I have been a part of a couple of those campaigns as a player.
 Google has plenty of resources, too.
 My resources are plentiful with Roll 20 both locally and online.

 I added the Hostile Organism Roll 20 add-on later on in season one.
 I wish I had done so earlier because the add-on works perfectly with Alien RPG.
-Regardless, I created the final map with the add-on and the end result is quite amazing.
+Regardless, I created the final map with the add-on, and the result is quite amazing.

 Roll 20 has video and audio options available.
 However, I decided to use Roll 20 for maps and organization alone.
 With that said, I went with Discord to host the video and audio for our group.
 We already have a Discord server (which anyone can join) so all I had to do was add the channels needed to run the game.